UmamiAppearance/rollup-plugin-import-manager/README.md

 ```js
 import foo from "./path/bar.js";
 ```
-The raw module stores the value `"./path/bar.js"` including the brackets, which can be matched as shown before via `String` or `RegExp`.
+The raw module stores the value `"./path/bar.js"` including the quotation marks, which can be matched as shown before via `String` or `RegExp`.

 If any other matching option is set `rawModule` gets ignored.